Protection services for 16- and 17-year-olds

 Eligibility

-You will be eligible to enter into a voluntary youth services agreement with a society where:
+To enter into a voluntary youth services agreement with a society, you must meet five criteria:

-• you are within the society’s service area
+- you live within the society’s service area

-• you cannot be adequately protected at home and you have no other safe options with family, friends or other member of your community or extended family
+- you cannot be adequately protected in your own home or with a relative, neighbour or other member of your community or extended family

 Develop your voluntary youth service plan

-If you enter a voluntary youth services agreement you will work with a society to develop a voluntary youth services plan within 30 calendar days.
-The plan is intended to ensure that you have a safe and appropriate housing option, financial and social supports and that you identify your goals and the supports that will to help you meet your needs.
+After you enter a voluntary youth services agreement, you will work with a society to develop a voluntary youth services plan within 30 calendar days.
+The plan will outline:

-If you have a voluntary youth services agreement in place with a society on your 18th birthday, you are eligible for the Ready, Set, Go (RSG) program, which provides eligible youth with financial and non-financial supports until their 23rd birthday.
+You will be eligible for the Ready, Set, Go program, which provides eligible youth with financial and non-financial supports until they turn 23.

 Alternative dispute resolution